 - Administration of the TIF redevelopment projects

-There are two (2) TIF districts in Western Springs: the Downtown North TIF (Shown in Figure 2 below outlined in yellow) and the Downtown South TIF (Shown in Figure 2 below outlined in blue).
+There are two (2) TIF districts in Western Springs: the Downtown North TIF (shown below outlined in yellow) and the Downtown South TIF (shown below outlined in blue).

 How have TIF funds been used?